Distinctive Design, Fabrication & Restoration for Interiors, Garden & Landscape

 Roger Charles Sherry, founding principal of Plank Road Studios, is a licensed Landscape Architect

-and master craftsman with over four decades designing and fabricating with stone, steel and wood.
+and Master Craftsman with over four decades designing and fabricating with stone, steel and wood.
 He has trained and collaborated with furniture designers, art conservators, landscape architects and master woodworkers - including Tage Frid of Denmark and Toshio Odate of Japan - developing a holistic approach to design, fabrication, detail and technique.

 His work has been featured in numerous publications including: Fine Woodworking's Design Books, The Classist, Institute for Classical Architecture, Historic Virginia Gardens: Preservation Work of the Garden Club of Virginia, Fine Homebuilding Magazine, INFORM Magazine, UVA Magazine, and Gardens in the City: New York in Bloom.
 Roger drew the conceptual design for the James Madison National Landmark Trail at Montpelier, VA and was a principal of the winning design team for the African American Burial Ground Memorial at Monticello, VA.
 His historical restorations at Snug Harbor Cultural Center in NYC were funded by a Grant from the New York State Council on the Arts, and he was a recipient of a Virginia ALSA Honor Award for his publication on historical narratives and landscape design prescriptions for the Petersburg National Civil War Battlefield.